Establishing significance of gravitational-wave signals from a single observatory in the PyCBC offline search: Introduction

 \PYCBC is a suite of mainly python-based software for use in the analysis of gravitational-wave data, consisting of a highly modular and configurable set of libararies for searches and parameter estimation of \acp{CBC}~\citep{alex_nitz_2021_4849433}. \PYCBC workflows take advantage of diverse computational resources including local clusters, XSEDE, and the Open Science Grid~\citep{Weitzel:2017ocs} using the Pegasus workflow management system~\citep{deelman-fgcs-2015}. \PYCBC software includes low-latency and offline \ac{CBC} searches~\citep{DalCanton:2020vpm,Davies:2020tsx,Nitz:2017svb,Usman:2015kfa}, and parameter estimation \cite{Biwer:2018osg}.
 This paper utilises the \PYCBC offline search for \acp{GW} from \acp{CBC}.

-Figure~\ref{fig:science_time} shows the times when each of the LIGO detectors and Virgo was operating during \ac{O3}, and the fraction of time with the different combinations of active detectors.
+\inserted{Gravitational-wave detectors do not have a one hundred percent duty cycle, and so we must consider detection of events which occur outside of times when all detectors are operating as designed.} Figure~\ref{fig:science_time} shows the fraction of time \inserted{that} different combinations of detectors\inserted{ at LIGO-Hanford, LIGO-Livingston and Virgo were active during \ac{O3}}.

-Both modelled and unmodelled searches generally require data from two or more detectors and generate possible events based on coincident triggers.
-Standard offline \PYCBC searches for \acp{GW}, for example, generate coincidences from multiple detectors and then the \ac{FAR} is estimated by counting the number of higher-ranked events in a background manufactured from time shifts~\citep{Davies:2020tsx,Nitz:2017svb,Usman:2015kfa}.
+\inserted{Modelled searches generally use peaks in \ac{SNR} time-series, \emph{triggers}, from each detector and coincident sets of these triggers are matched with one another to form \emph{events}, which are candidate signals.} Standard offline \PYCBC searches for \acp{GW}, for example, generate coincidences from multiple detectors and then the \ac{FAR} is estimated by counting the number of higher-ranked events in a background manufactured from time shifts~\citep{Davies:2020tsx,Nitz:2017svb,Usman:2015kfa}.
 There are however a few notable exceptions to this requirement for coincidence in \ac{GW} searches.

 An alternative search pipeline, \GSTLAL, also has offline and low latency searches.
 The \GSTLAL searches assign significance to single-detector events based on likelihood estimates calculated through distributions of triggers in the individual detectors~\citep{Sachdev:2019vvd}.
 A `singles penalty' is applied to this likelhood in order to penalise a signal that is not seen in multiple detectors, \citep{LIGOScientific:2021usb}.